 Here’s what you need for this egg-cellent Easter treat!

 - Egg Cartons: utilize the power of 2-day shipping and search for "craft paper egg carton's" these on Amazon, to find unlabeled cartons, in both natural and a variety of bright colors.
 If you’ve got more time, more options are available from craft stores online, and via Etsy.
 If you are feeling crafty, you can always use your own egg cartons from the grocery store, and apply acrylic paint to cover the original labels like we did.
-We found the perfect neutral color appropriately named "Egg" at Target in their Handmade Modern paint collection.
-They also carry a variety of festive spring colors that would work beautifully as well.

 - Twine or ribbon: pick this up with some fun Easter-themed stationary at your local craft store, or use whatever pretty trim you have on hand.